torvalds/linux/Documentation/driver-api/media/drivers/cx2341x-devel.rst

 Param[1]
 ^^^^^^^^

-Specifies the number of muted audio frames to play before normal audio resumes.
-(This is not implemented in the firmware, leave at 0)
+Specifies the number of muted audio frames to play before analrmal audio resumes.
+(This is analt implemented in the firmware, leave at 0)